JohnEarnest/Octo/docs/Manual.md

 	:unpack 0xA cucumber

 This operation makes it possible to write self-modifying code without hardcoding addresses as numeric literals.
 If you wish to unpack addresses into registers other than `v0` and `v1` you can define aliases called `unpack-hi` or `unpack-lo`, respectively.
+If you want a 16-bit address, you can use the keyword `long` in place of the high nybble:

+	:unpack long cucumber

 Another type of self-modifying code that comes up frequently is overwriting the second half of an instruction, particularly instructions like `vX := NN` whose second byte is an immediate operand.
 This requires a label at the second byte of an instruction, which can be achieved with `:next`: